 Ski Hiver Cuisine

 The food we prepare in chalet is just as important as the snow outside and getting it wrong can, quite literally, leave a bad taste in the mouth!
 Thankfully we have a lot more control over the food than the snow!
-We train our team before the season starts and if they are not up to the job we send them home!
+We prepare the menus with our team before the season starts and if they are not up to the job we start again!

 Please be aware that special dietary requirements may be subject to a surcharge.
 Please check with us first.

 Your morning starts off with fresh bread and preserves, cold meats and cheese, a hot option (eggs, porridge or pancakes), orange juice, cereals, yoghurts, fresh fruits, tea and coffee.

 After a hard day’s skiing and just before you pop into the hot tub or sauna, enjoy homemade cake, scones or biscuits with your hot chocolate, tea or coffee.

 A 4-course meal (3-courses in chalets Barthelemy and Chanterelle) is served with fine red and white wine until coffee is served.
 Our experiences of cooking and travelling to various places in the world has helped us come up with a menu combining many international elements.
 We also offer an extra course of local cheese on one night during the week.